Proper maps of annuli: General hyperplane rank and its connection to the X -variety

 The condition on the norms is to ensure that we are taking the convex combination of a point with itself in the space of squared norms.
 The condition is equivalent to requiring there is no unitary $U$ such that $F_1 = U F_0$ (possibly adding zero components to make the target dimensions equal).

 \begin{proof} We note that if $k_{F_0} \leq N_{F_0} - 2$ or $k_{F_1} \leq N_{F_1} - 2$, then we are done trivially.
 Therefore suppose that $k_{F_0} = N_{F_0} - 1$ and $k_{F_1} = N_{F_1} - 1$.
 Also note from the proof of \cref{prop:kfNm1} that the hyperplanes that contain $f(H)$ are Segre varieties of the sphere and the normal vectors defining these hyperplanes are $f(w)$ as $w$ varies.
-In particular, we find these vectors in an $N_f$-dimensional hyperplane which we can assume is the entire target space.
-Apart from these facts that we can simply treat these as rational maps.
+In particular, we find these vectors in an $N_f$-dimensional hyperplane, which we can assume is the entire target space.
 The integers $k_f$ and $N_f$ and the fact about the normal vectors are all invariant under any LFT and so we only need to prove the result for $F_0 \oplus F_1$.
 We can also assume that $F_0$ has $N_{F_0}$ components and $F_1$ has $N_{F_1}$ components.
 We can further homogenize both maps up to the same degree and instead of affine hyperplanes we deal with linear subspaces.
 The dimensions increase by 1, but that is not relevant to us as we are interested in their difference.
-In other words, what we have is two homogeneous polynomial maps of the same degree $F_0$ and $F_1$, we have that the components of $F_0$ are linearly independent and the components of $F_1$ are linearly independent.
+In other words, what we have is two homogeneous polynomial maps $F_0$ and $F_1$ of the same degree, and we have that the components of $F_0$ are linearly independent and the components of $F_1$ are linearly independent.
 We further have that for any codimension 1 subspace $H$, the span of $F_0(H)$ is of codimension 1 (in the codomain of $F_0$) and same for $F_1(H)$.
 It is possible that components of $F_0$ and $F_1$ are not linearly independent when put together.
-After composing with a linear we can write $F_0 = G \oplus \widetilde{F}_0$ and $F_1 = G \oplus \widetilde{F}_1$ so that $P = G \oplus \widetilde{F}_0 \oplus \widetilde{F}_1$ has linearly independent components.
+After composing with a linear map, we can write $F_0 = G \oplus \widetilde{F}_0$ and $F_1 = G \oplus \widetilde{F}_1$ so that $P = G \oplus \widetilde{F}_0 \oplus \widetilde{F}_1$ has linearly independent components.
 Write the target space as $\C^j \times \C^k \times \C^\ell$.
-The fact that $1 \leq N_{F_0}-k_{F_0}$ implies there is a nonzero constant vector $v = (v_1,v_2,0)$ ($v_1 \in \C^j$, $v_2 \in \C^k$, $0 \in \C^\ell$) so that $\xi \cdot v = 0$ for all $\xi \in P(H)$.
+The fact that $1 \leq N_{F_0}-k_{F_0}$ implies there is a nonzero constant vector $v = (v_1,v_2,0)$ with $v_1 \in \C^j$, $v_2 \in \C^k$, and $0 \in \C^\ell$ so that $\xi \cdot v = 0$ for all $\xi \in P(H)$.
 There is also a vector $w = (w_1,0,w_3)$ so that $\xi \cdot w = 0$ for all $\xi \in P(H)$.
-We find that unless $v_2$ and $w_3$ are zero and $v_1$ and $w_1$ are multiples of each other, we found that $P(H)$ lives in a codimension 2 space and we are done.
+We find that unless $v_2$ and $w_3$ are zero and $v_1$ and $w_1$ are multiples of each other, $P(H)$ lives in a codimension 2 space and we are done.
 Thus suppose that there exists a $v = w = (v_1,0,0)$ for every subspace $H$.
 But our assumption about the normal vectors of the hyperplanes would give a contradiction.
-Thus $v$ and $w$ are always linearly independent and we find that $N_P-k_p \geq 2$. \end{proof}
+Thus $v$ and $w$ are always linearly independent and we find that $N_P-k_P \geq 2$. \end{proof}